2703roy/LineraOrchestrator_XFighterZone/README.md

 - linera publish-module to register the xfighter, leaderboard, and tournament modules
 - linera publish-and-create to deploy applications
-- curl GraphQL queries to inspect child apps and match results However, these steps are not required for evaluation, since the Orchestrator (port 5290) automates:
+- curl GraphQL queries to inspect child apps and match results

+However, these steps are not required for normal evaluation, since the Orchestrator (port 5290) automates:
 - Module publishing
 - Application creation
 - Cross-chain message handling
 - Match and leaderboard synchronization

-### ⚙️ Node Setup (Local vs Testnet Conway)
-Before running the orchestrator, make sure your Linera node configuration matches your environment.
+Before running the Orchestrator, make sure your Linera node configuration matches your environment (Localnet or Conway Testnet).

 ### 🧩 Program.cs Configuration

 In `Program.cs`, adjust the following flags inside your configuration: